openSUSE/news-o-o/_posts/2011-04-28-opensuse-happy-to-welcome-16-gsoc-students.markdown

 ### Heroku like solution for SUSE Studio

-BjÃ¸rn Arild MÃ¦land wants to work on the Dister command line tool.
+Bjørn Arild Mæland wants to work on the Dister command line tool.
 He aims to add support for Rack (Ruby) and WSGI (Python) compliant web frameworks.
 The goal is to improve the user experience so people and make for example the use of direct Amazon EC2 deployment easy.

 ### openSUSE Build Service (OBS) for Android